DmitriyGrishko/Testov/README.md

-In the client directory, you can run:
+In the project directory, you can run:

 ### `npm start`